anjathiart/cart-api/README.md

 ## Dev
 - Install all npm modules: `npm install` to install or node dependencies
 - Run server: `npm run start` to start server in dev mode
+- mysql table structure can be found in [MySQL dump](resources/store-admin_2020-12-01.sql)

+## Tests
 - To run tests: `npm run test`

-## Tests
 - Test user and test product for the test-cases can be configured in the api .config file.
-- Sample mysql database can be found in the `resources` folder
+- Sample product data can be found in the [MySQL dump](resources/store-admin_2020-12-01.sql)

 ## API Reference: